thorsten/phpMyFAQ/docs/index.md

 These Twig-based templates allow for the inclusion of your own text and HTML snippets.

-Additional features include PDF support, a backup system, a dynamic sitemap, related FAQs, tagging, and built-in spam protection systems.
+Additional features include PDF support, a backup system, a dynamic sitemap, related FAQs, tagging, a plugin system, and built-in spam protection systems.
 It also supports OpenLDAP, Microsoft Active Directory, and Microsoft Entra ID.
 The system is easy to install, thanks to its user-friendly installation script.